 The Commission's strategy of investment for the future, despite the difficult financial and economic backdrop, means we have been able to deliver for the Assembly without compromising the values and the quality which is important to Members.
-Achieving value for money through all our services is fundamental to our strategy, along with adhering to our constitutional and corporate responsibilities of ensuring that Assembly Members are fully equipped to

-Since May 2011...
+Achieving value for money through all our services is fundamental to our strategy, along with adhering to our constitutional and corporate responsibilities of ensuring that Since May 2011...

-Hours in Plenary meetings
+225 Hours in Plenary meetings